topology-gg/isaac/isaac/docs/eng/carsedao.md

 Given the fact that there is no financial incentive involved in the governance model (no capital at stake), and the fact that the entire CarseDAO contract and Subject contract are fully and transparently onchain (such as on a ZK Rollup), anyone can exit by forking the entire system.
 The only reliable moat any CarseDAO has would be the culture, relationship, and capability of the angel and players to govern and evolve its Subject and Charter together.

 ### Improvement items

 ##### Vote discount across Subject epochs
 As the subject evolves, CarseDAO points to differernt Subjects; it may be desirable to discount votes earned in past Subject.
-For example, it may be advantageous to create an intermediate representation between meaningful play and votes called "share", such that the following scheme for granting new votes is possible:
+For example, it may be advantageous to add a time dimension to `voices` to differentiate between voices earned in different epochs:

 ```
-new vote = 1 * share_{n} + γ * share_{n-1} + γ^n * share_0 ∀participant
+total effective voices = 1 * voices_{n} + γ * voices_{n-1} + γ^n * voices_0  ∀ participant
 ```
 where `n` denotes Subject epoch, `n=0` denotes the genesis Subject for a given CarseDAO, and `0 < γ < 1`.

 ##### Subject evolution deadlock
 It is possible for a Subject to be too difficult in recognizing meaningful play while needed to iterate for such difficulty, forming a deadlock.
-Despite player's eager participation, if no vote is granted, no proposal could pass, which prevents Subject evolution.
+Despite player's eager participation, if no voice is granted, no proposal could pass, which prevents Subject evolution.
+A solution would be to let proposal pass automatically if it has 0 vote for both for and against.